cortiz/prawn-rails/README.markdown

 * Ruby > 1.8.7

 ## Install
+1.Add to the Rails Gemfile

+	gem 'prawn'

+	gem 'prawn-rails'

-1. Add  `gem 'prawn-rails'` to the Rails Gemfile
+to the Rails Gemfile
-2. Enjoy

 ## Usage
 Create a view with `pdf` as format and `prawn` as handler